WillBeattie/Finegold_Chess/posts/lichess_blog_f6.md

 https://lichess.org/study/9HUPUTCa/kfDQhlkN#15
 ### Open the f-file to Attack! - Ruy Lopez, Dilworth
 The Dilworth Ruy Lopez is the only variation I found with f6 as an offensive weapon.
-In it, black gets a big initiative but has poor long-term chances, and needs to open lines.
+Here black gets a big initiative but has poor long-term chances, and therefore needs to open lines.
 The move f6 is played to open the f-file for black's rook and queen before the white king finds safety.

 https://lichess.org/study/9HUPUTCa/BjTIOAq0#23